 Tip 1: Use negative keywords

-“I recently launched a campaign for adult Halloween costumes.
-Of course, much of the search volume for Halloween costumes is for kid’s or children’s costumes.
-By excluding terms like “children,” “kids,””child,” and “youth,” the audience was already more relevant.
+“Of course, much of the search volume for Halloween costumes is for kids’ or children’s costumes,” he says.
+“By excluding terms like ‘children,’ ‘kids,’ ‘child,’ and ‘youth,’ the audience was already more relevant.”

-“Many people were also searching for specific character Halloween costumes, such as “Bluey” or “CocoMelon.”
-I identified these using the search terms insight report and added them to the negative keyword list too.
+“Many people were also searching for specific character Halloween costumes, such as Bluey or CocoMelon,” Karasin continues.
+“I identified these using the search terms insight report and added them to the negative keyword list too.”

 Tip 2: Stick to manual bidding

-Automated bidding is helpful for businesses lacking time to optimize their Google Ads accounts.
+Automated bidding is helpful for businesses that lack the time to optimize their Google Ads accounts.
 However, automated bidding strategies can have a negative effect on your cost per click because you have less control over your budget.
-Plus, automated bidding strategies may not align with your business’s unique goals, leading to possible overspend.

 If you use automated bidding, regularly check your Google Ads account to ensure your cost per click is in a healthy range.
 An experienced PPC consultant can audit your account to ensure you always pay the right amount per click.

-Tip 3: Work on your quality score
+Tip 3: Work on your Quality Score

-A quality score of 10 means you pay 50% less than if your quality score was 5.
+A higher quality score means Google sees your keywords as more relevant, so your CPC decreases.
+More specifically, a quality score of 10 means you pay 50% less than if your quality score was 5.

-How can you increase your quality score?
-Google Ads considers the following criteria:
+How can you increase your Quality Score?
+Google Ads considers the following criteria.

-- The landing page experience.
-The more useful and relevant the page your ad links to, the better
+- The landing page experience: The more useful and relevant the page your ad links to, the better.

-- Expected click-through rate (CTR).
-This criteria uses historical data to determine how likely a customer will click on your ad
+- Expected click-through rate (CTR): This criteria uses historical data to determine how likely a customer will click on your ad.

 Tip 4: Review your match types